alibaba/pipcook/README.md

 ## What's Pipcook

-Pipcook can be divided into the following 3 layers from top to bottom.

-__Pipcook Application__

-It defines flexible and intuitive APIs to build machine-learning application, even though you don't know the details of algorithm.
+The project provides subprojects include machine learning pipeline framework, management tools, a JavaScript runtime for machine learning, and these can be also used as building blocks in conjunction with other projects.

+### Principles

+[Pipcook][] is an open-source project guided by strong principles, aiming to be modular and flexible on user experience.
+It is open to the community to help set its direction.

+- **Modular** the project includes some of projects that have well-defined functions and APIs that work together.
+- **Swappable** the project includes enough modules to build what Pipcook has done, but its modular architecture ensures that most of the modules can be swapped by different implementations.

+### Audience

+[Pipcook][] is intended for Web engineers looking to:

+- learn what's machine learning.
+- train their models and serve them.
+- optimize own models for better model evaluation results, like higher accuracy for image classification.

+> If you are in the above conditions, just try it via [installation guide](INSTALL.md).

+### Subprojects

-__Pipcook Core__
+__Pipcook Pipeline__

 It's used to represent ML pipelines consisting of Pipcook plugins.
-This layer ensures the stability and scalability of the whole system, and uses a plug-in mechanism to support rich functions including: dataset, training, validations and deployment.
+This layer ensures the stability and scalability of the whole system and uses a plug-in mechanism to support rich functions including dataset, training, validations, and deployment.

+A Pipcook Pipeline is generally composed of lots of plugins.
+Through different plugins and configurations, the final output to us is an NPM package, which contains the trained model and JavaScript functions that can be used directly.

+> Note: In Pipcook, each pipeline has only one role, which is to output the above-trained model you need.
+That is to say, the last stage of each pipeline must be the output of the trained model, otherwise, this Pipeline is invalid.

 __Pipcook Bridge to Python__

 For JavaScript engineers, the most difficult part is the lack of a mature machine learning toolset in the ecosystem.
-To this end, we have opened up the interaction between Python and Node.js at the bottom and can easily call some missing APIs.
+In Pipcook, a module called **Boa**, which provides access to Python packages by bridging the interface of [CPython][] using N-API.

+With it, developers can use packages such as `numpy`, `scikit-learn`, `jieba`, `tensorflow`, or any other Python ecology in the Node.js runtime through JavaScript.

 ## Quick start